Other Ways of Attending Naropa

-This program is for undergraduate students who would like to spend a semester or year
+This program is for undergraduate students who would like to spend one or two semesters

-Consortium agreements may be created to allow an exchange of some financial aid.
-This
+at Naropa.
+Consortium agreements may be created to allow an exchange of some financial

-student at Naropa after spending a semester or year as a visiting student.
-Application
+completing at least one semester as a visiting student.
+Application materials from

-materials from the previous application may be used, and no additional fee is required.
+the original application may be used, and no additional fee is required.
+This program

 Part-Time, Nondegree Student

 The part-time, nondegree student program allows an individual to take Naropa classes for credit as a non-matriculated student.
 Part-time, nondegree students need not apply through the Office of Admissions.
 Students with part-time status may register for 0.5 to 11.5 undergraduate credits per semester or 0.5 to 8.5 graduate credits per semester.
 Those wishing to take more credits must apply through the Visiting Student Program.
 Courses are only open to the public on a space-available basis, and not all classes are open to the public.
 Contact the Registrar’s Office at 303-546-3500 or visit the Public Registration tab on MyNaropa (https://my.naropa.edu/ICS/) for more information.